sutta » sn » sn15 » Saṁyutta Nikāya 15.5

 Tamenaṁ puriso vassasatassa vassasatassa accayena kāsikena vatthena sakiṁ sakiṁ parimajjeyya.

-And as each century passed someone would stroke it with a fine cloth from Kāsi.
+And as each century passed someone would stroke it once with a fine cloth from Kāsi.

 Khippataraṁ kho so, bhikkhu, mahāselo pabbato iminā upakkamena parikkhayaṁ pariyādānaṁ gaccheyya, na tveva kappo.